ADVANTICS/documentation/products/adm-pc-bi25/docs/7_Firmware_Overview.md

 ## **4.2.2.
 Control Modes**

 The Bi25 module is operated in PWM Mode at 300 kHz.
 In this mode, BI25 will provide the same voltage on Side B as it sees on Side A. As the load current increases, there may be up to 20 V voltage drop between the two sides of the converter.
-An additional operating mode, Voltage-Follower Mode, is under development and not yet ready to be used by customers, to support compensating the voltage drops at higher loads.
+Additional operating modes, Voltage Follower Mode and Gain Mode, are under development and not yet ready to be used by customers, to support compensating the voltage drops at higher loads.

 ## **4.2.3.
 Operational Ranges**